TheodoreEhrenborg/tiny_stories_rl/docs/src/reinforce_vs_rloo.md

 But RLOO avoids getting stuck on a low-reward sequence, and its final reward is higher.
 This is because RLOO is "never satisfied".
 If it gets mostly reward 92 but occasionally a reward of 93, RLOO will push the model weights towards reward 93 even though reward 92 is already very good (maximum possible is 97).

-# Scratch

-with a high reward if it can find a way to increase (maximum possible is 97)

-"never satisfied"

-with high reward, but worse than recent

-"play a video game"
-"the final score"

-"generate text autoregressively"

-where the reward function